-This plan has been developed in conjunction with the requirements of Emergency Planning and Community Right-To-Know-Act of 1986, specifically Subtitle A, Section 303; and the Utah State Hazardous Chemical Emergency Response Commission (53-2a-7 U.C.A.)
+This plan has been developed in conjunction with the requirements of the Emergency Planning and Community Right-To-Know-Act (EPCRA) of 1986 (42.
+U.S. Code, Chapter 116, Subchapter 1, Section 11003).
+And the Utah State Hazardous Chemical Emergency Response Commission (53-2a-7 U.C.A.)